 Congratulations on your decision to apply for certification as a drug and alcohol program professional.
-The credential is awarded by CCDAPP, an independent nonprofit corporation dedicated to enhancing the quality and level of professional knowledge of individuals providing drug and alcohol testing program services to the public.
+The credential is awarded by CCDAPP, an independent non-profit corporation dedicated to enhancing the quality and level of professional knowledge of individuals providing drug and alcohol testing program services to the public.

-Download and review the CSAPA or CDAPA Information Guide and Application Package using the links provided below.
-Assess your eligibility to apply for certification, based on the CCDAPP standards of "minimum competence" found in the Information Guides.
-Complete the application package and gather the required documentation of experience.
-Should you have any questions regarding the application process, please use the email submittal form below or call CCDAPP directly: 866-538-4788.
+Download and review the Information Guide.
+Choose between becoming a Certified Substance Abuse Professional (CSAPA), or Certified Drug & Alcohol Program Administrator (CDAPA).
+CSAPA is a generalist, working with multiple federally-mandated testing programs.
+CDAPA works within one particular DOT modality (Motor Carrier, Pipeline, Transit, Aviation, Rail or USCG).
+Assess your eligibility to apply for certification, based on the CCDAPP standards of "minimum competence" found in the Information Guide.
+Then, complete the applicable Application and gather the required documentation.
+Should you have any questions regarding the application process, please email or call us at (443) 906-6061.

-Federal Regulations 25%
+- Federal Regulations 25%

-Modal Items 20%
+- Modal Items 20%

-Alcohol Testing 10%
+- Alcohol Testing 10%